Jaylin Williams (basketball, born 2002)

-Jaylin Michael Williams (born June 29, 2002) is an Vietnamese American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
+Jaylin Michael Williams (born June 29, 2002), nicknamed J-Will, is an American professional basketball player for the Oklahoma City Thunder of the National Basketball Association (NBA).
 He played college basketball for the Arkansas Razorbacks.
 He was selected by the Thunder in the second round of the 2022 NBA draft.

 High school career

-Williams played basketball for Northside High School in Fort Smith, Arkansas, where he was teammates with Isaiah Joe, later his professional teammate with the Thunder.
+Williams played basketball for Northside High School in Fort Smith, Arkansas, where he played with his future NBA teammate, Isaiah Joe.
 As a sophomore, he helped his team reach the Class 7A state final.
 In his junior season, Williams averaged 16 points, 11 rebounds and three blocks per game, and was named Arkansas Division I Player of the Year by the Northwest Arkansas Democrat-Gazette.
 He led his team to the Class 6A state title and was named tournament MVP after recording 20 points and 16 rebounds in the title game.
 As a senior, Williams averaged 18.7 points, 12.2 rebounds, 2.7 assists and 2.5 blocks per game, earning Arkansas Gatorade Player of the Year honors and repeating as Arkansas Division I Player of the Year.
 A consensus four-star recruit, he committed to playing college basketball for Arkansas over an offer from Auburn, among other programs.